descope/terraform-provider-descope/docs/raw/settings/settings.md

 - Type: `string`

-// Optional.
 Use "strict", "lax" or "none".
 To read more about custom domain and cookie policy click [here](https://docs.descope.com/how-to-deploy-to-production/custom-domain).